 Wikipedia and the Pages of the city of Graz.

-to bear on the subject of micro-metallography such an amount of skill and
+has brought to bear on the subject of micro-metallography such an amount of skill and scientific insight

 M. Osmond seems to despair of getting sections sufficiently smooth by the aid of the professional polisher, by means of revolving emery wheels, bobs, and mops; he is reduced to the necessity of obtaining suitable sections, free from scratches, by the tedious and laborious operation of rubbing by hand.
 He therefore adopted a series of emery papers placed on glass.

 Polish Attack: This consists of adding to the polishing material some liquid, which would be inert by itself, but which exerts a slight chemical action when assisted by the friction of the rubbing.
 In this way ammonia water not only does not oxidize steel but preserves it from oxidation, yet, when soft steel is rubbed on the polishing block and a little ammonia water is added, the surface becomes iridescent, and the hard constituents are readily distinguished from the softer ones.
 Another liquid successfully adopted by M. Osmond is infusion of liquorice-root , made by steeping the root in cold water for a few hours and filtering off the clear liquid.
 It quickly spoils, and should not be kept for more than eight days.
 After polish attack it is best to rub the metal with rouge to decolorize it and efface the bas-reliefs."

 |This gives a little taste treat of what it meant to figure out microstructures by microscopes and defect etching!
 I did tell you that even nowadays it is considered a black art.

 F. Osmond et J. Werth: "Structure Cellulaire de l' Acier Fond."
 Comptes rendus de l'Academie des Sciences, Vol C., p 450, February 16, 1885.